cvanem/capturesdk-cordova/README.md

         </config-file>
     </platform>

-This currently needs to be done in the public repo before running the yarn build example.
-If you need to change this you will need to either change the https://github.com/cvanem/capturesdk-cordova repository before running yarn build or you can update the androidmanifest.xml manually after running yarn build but before running yarn android.
+*Note: If example builds from the public repository so if you need to change the above, you will need to change it in the public repository.
+Alternatively you can do the following instead:
+In the example directory run:

+    yarn clean
+    yarn clone repo (this clones the public repository to /examples/capturesdk-cordova Open the /examples/capturesdk-cordova/plugin.xml file and make the necessary changes yarn buildfrom clone (builds the cordova example using the cloned repo instead of the public repo) yarn android